Postcard Carol Ewin Collection

 When I arrived, the village was served by a shop owned by Mr and Mrs Arundel (Ye Olde Thatche Shoppe), a butcher Mr Vic Howlett (in Chequers Lane) as well as a post office run by Mr and Mrs Chattle.
 There was also a Pet Shop in Church Street.
 The post office (including a small shop) remains today.

-The Crown Public House and the Primary School continue to be an integral part of village life, as well as the Methodist and Baptist Churches and the Parish Church of St James.
+The Crown Public House and the Primary School continue to be an integral part of village life, as well as the Methodist and Baptist Churches as well as the Parish Church of St James.

 There has been movement and, after a decline particularly in the nineteenth century, an increase in the population of the village.
 Some of the surnames of villagers living in Great Ellingham hundreds of years ago pop up in the population of Great Ellingham today.